 For all enquiries please contact email@example.com

-This project is presented in partnership with Blacktown Arts, and supported by The Australian Government, The Crown Resorts Foundation and The Packer Family Foundation.
+This project is presented in partnership with Blacktown Arts, and supported by The Australian Government, The Crown Resorts Foundation, The Packer Family Foundation and the Tony Foundation.

 Set within our 4 public secondary schools; this program enables students to make new works linked to the NSW Curriculum.
 Guided by leading Indigenous artists, the program provides hands-on learning experiences across dance, performance, composition, recording and visual art.
-For 2019, the artists include Emma Donovan, Darren Compton, Marcus Corowa and Sani-Ray Townson.
-Read about the 2020 Artists in Residence here.
+Read more about our 2022 Resident Artists.

 The Tertiary Skills program creates pathways into secondary and tertiary education for young Indigenous artists and arts workers.
 The program features multi-year partnerships with The National Art School, NAISDA and the Australian Film Television and Radio School.